dwadden/dygiepp/doc/data.md

 ### Optional annotation fields

+- `weight`: When training, multiply the loss for the document by this weight (a float).
+This is useful when combining datasets of different sizes, or when combining weakly-labeled data with gold annotations.

 - `ner`: The named entities in the document, written as a nested list - one sublist per sentence.
 Each list entry is of the form `[start_tok, end_tok, label]`.
 The `start_tok` and `end_tok` token indices are with respect to the _document_, not the sentence.
 For instance the entities in the sentence above might be:
   ```json
   [